pipolinlab/ExplorePipolin/README.md

  The output format -- Pearson FASTA, otherwise some sequence names will be truncated.
  It looked like there were two different types of ATTs.
- 3. Clustered the ATTs using the obtained MSA: `cluster_atts.py`.
+ 3. TODO: DELETE.
+Clustered the ATTs using the obtained MSA: `cluster_atts.py`.
  Reverse-complement the sequences in one of the clusters and save as a new FASTA file.
- 4. Built a new MSA with "unified" ATTs (MAFFT), saved as Pearson FASTA file.
+ 4. TODO: DELETE.
+Built a new MSA with "unified" ATTs (MAFFT), saved as Pearson FASTA file.
  5. Modified with Jalview: deleted not conserved regions from both ends.